green-code-initiative/ecoCode-ios/README.md

 > NB: To work, `ecocode-ios` needs `Swift` language support in SonarQube.
 For *SonarQube Community Edition* (which does not support Swift language), you need to install an additional plugin like [sonar-apple](https://github.com/insideapp-oss/sonar-apple).

 By default ecoCode profile is not activated.
-To activate ecoCode rules in SonarQube, create a new profile (or extend and existing one) where ecoCode rules are activated.
+To activate ecoCode rules in SonarQube, create a new profile (or extend an existing one) where ecoCode rules are activated.
 Here is an example:

 ![Profiles](docs/resources/profiles.png)